|Affiliation||Department of Architecture and Civil Engineering|

 I work on researches to pursue the way of safety, convenience, and comfort transportation systems harmonized with the local communities, through scientifically grasping transportation phenomena and transportation behaviors.

-Theme1：Traffic Safety Management Methods that Make Use of Traffic Big Data
+Theme1：Traffic Safety Management Methods that Make Use of Various Data

 Title of class